 New Mexico allows you to choose between the state exemptions or the federal bankruptcy exemptions.
-If you decide to use the federal bankruptcy exemptions, you can exempt up to $3,450 of equity in your car.
-To learn more, see The Federal Bankruptcy Exemptions.
+The federal motor vehicle exemption amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 Using New Mexico's Wildcard Exemption to Protect Your Car

 If the equity in your car is more than $4,000, you may be able to cover the extra equity by using a wildcard exemption.
 New Mexico has a $500 wildcard exemption that you can use to protect any personal property.
 Additionally, you can protect up to $5,000 of property, including additional equity in your vehicle, if you do not own a home or own a home but don't use the homestead exemption.